Nate Dailey

 Mappy

-Fall 2020-May 2021, I worked at the Formal Analysis of Interactive Media (FAIM) Lab at Pomona College.
+During August 2021 - May 2022, I worked at the Formal Analysis of Interactive Media (FAIM) Lab at Pomona College.
 I assisted in the development of Mappy, a Rust program which interprets pixel data from emulated Nintendo NES games.
-Mappy's main feature is to produce game maps (linking together different levels and rooms), I specifically worked on Sprite Blobbing and Avatar Detection features, which involve tracking game sprites and grouping/classifying them based on their movement and relation to user input.
+Mappy's main feature is to produce game maps, linking together different levels and rooms.
+I specifically worked on Sprite Blobbing and Avatar Detection features, which involve tracking game sprites and grouping them based on their movement and relation to user input.
 In fall 2021, we submitted a paper on Mappy to a small conference called AIIDE (AI and Interactive Digital Entertainment).
 Not only was the paper accepted, but it also received an award for best paper at the conference.

 rust_logo.png